Getting Started

 .DisableContainerCreation();

-Any other containers that are resolved by extracing partition information from incoming messages need to be manually created in Azure
+Any other containers that are resolved by extracting partition information from incoming messages need to be manually created in Azure.

 Customizing the CosmosClient provider

-In cases when the CosmosClient is configured and used via dependency injection a custom provider can be implemented
+When the CosmosClient is configured and used via dependency injection, a custom provider can be implemented:

 class CustomCosmosClientProvider